domsinclair/IshmaelPHP-Core/Documentation/reference/cli-pack.md

 Notes
 - Vendor inclusion policy is documented separately; by default this command does not copy vendor/.
 - All new code follows camelCase/PascalCase conventions and includes PHPDoc.

+Security and CI

+- In production, development modules are excluded by default.
+To include them, either set ALLOW_DEV_MODULES=true in the environment or pass --include-dev explicitly.
+- Recommended CI guardrail: run `ish modules:cache --env=production` and inspect `storage/cache/modules.cache.json`; fail the build if any module has `env: development` unless explicitly allowed.
+- See the Security and Policies reference for ready-to-copy CI snippets and a production packaging checklist.

+Troubleshooting

+- Error: "Unable to locate Composer autoload.php.
+Run 'composer install'."
+  - Cause: The CLI requires your application vendor/autoload.php.
+Run `composer install` in your app root before invoking `ish`.
+- Dry-run does not list caches (routes/modules):
+  - Ensure you generated caches in the documented locations:
+    - `ish modules:cache --env=production` → `storage/cache/modules.cache.json`
+    - `ish route:cache` → `storage/cache/routes.cache.php`
+- Expected module files are missing from the plan:
+  - Verify each module’s manifest `export` list.
+If omitted, the packer uses conservative defaults (Controllers, Models, Views, routes.php, schema.php, manifests).
+Add explicit entries for custom paths (e.g., `assets`, `config`, `Resources`).
+- Permissions denied when writing to ./dist (Windows or CI):
+  - Use `--out` to choose a writable directory (e.g., `--out=./build/dist`).
+Ensure the CI workspace user has write access.
+- Vendor dependencies not included:
+  - By default, `vendor/` is not copied.
+Install dependencies on the target or handle vendor packaging according to your deployment policy.

+See also
+- Module Types: modules/types.md
+- Security and Policies: ../security-policies.md
+- Quick Start: ../guide/quick-start-modules-and-packer.md